gangelop/ipeecheck/README.md

 Project is a fork of the ipeecheck script.
 All credit for project base code goes to lathan.
 The readme instructions for setting up the original script are included below.

 Changes:
-Removed curl dependency
+* Removed curl dependency
-Add desktop notification support with notify-send
-  - Including desktop notifications from remote machines via SSH
+* Added desktop notification support with notify-send [Including desktop notifications from remote machines via SSH]

 Script requires:
-mailx [for mail sending]
+- mailx [for mail sending]
-notify-send [for desktop notifications] ssh w/key login enabled [for desktop notification from remote machine]
+- notify-send [for desktop notifications]
+- ssh w/key login enabled [for desktop notification from remote machine]

 usage of changes
 ---------